The Importance Of Living Wills

-At the Rice & Quattrone, PC, we have been helping clients with important estate planning issues since 1986.
+At Rice & Quattrone, PC, we have been helping clients with important estate planning issues since 1991.
 Our attorneys can help make sure your living will is comprehensive and free of holes.
-We can help make sure your living will:

 - Gives your children and/or other loved ones access to your protected health information

-- Functions as an HIPAA release — a blanket release, if you wish — that will allow your doctors to talk to anyone you designate
+- Functions as a HIPAA release – a blanket release, if you wish – that will allow your doctors to talk to anyone you designate

 - Addresses all relevant medical issues